Renormalizability of the nuclear many-body problem with the Skyrme interaction beyond mean field: Conclusion

-The inclusion of such additional terms would provide of course a much more complicated interaction and calculations would become more difficult to be performed in practice already at the mean--field level.
-More importantly, if these additional terms are treated on the same footing as the terms in Eq. \eqref{inte}, they will generate further cutoff dependence.
+The inclusion of such additional terms would provide of course a much more complicated interaction and calculations would become more difficult to perform in practice.
+More importantly, if these additional terms are treated on the same footing as the terms in Eq. (\ref{inte}), the higher--order contributions from these additional terms will generate further cutoff dependence.
 The situation is familiar in field theory, where it is recognized that renormalization requires all possible interactions allowed by the symmetries.
-In this case, to have any predictive power one should be able to argue that some ``sub--leading'' terms should be included in first order only when ``leading'' terms are included in second order.
+(For work in this direction, see Ref. \cite{doba}.)
+In this case, to have any predictive power, one should be able to argue that some ``sub--leading'' terms should be included in first order only when ``leading'' terms are included in second order.
 For $\alpha=1$, this could be the case for the four--derivative two--body, two--derivative three--body, and no-derivative four--body terms.

-This issue should be addressed within a more general study where a systematic analysis of the correct power counting within the perturbative many--body problem with effective interactions is performed.
+As we have shown here, the requirement of renormalizability constrains the form of the interactions allowed at different orders in the expansion beyond mean field.
+It calls for a more general study where a systematic analysis of the correct power counting within the perturbative many--body problem with effective interactions is performed.
 To our knowledge, this aspect, which we reserve for future work, has not been addressed so far in the framework of the energy--density functional theories based on Skyrme interactions.
+Once this is done, renormalizability could be investigated in the context of potentially better--grounded interactions, such as those that include pion effects in addition to the most general short--range interactions (see, \textit{e.g.}, Ref. \cite{chiralmodel} and references therein).